 Test Administrators must meet with the School Test Coordinator to prepare for test administration and review responsibilities.
-In addition to this document, review the training modules that provide more detailed information on specific aspects of the PARCC administration at http://parcc.pearson.com/manuals-training.
+In addition to this document, review the training modules and the Pearson PARCC YouTube Videos that provide more detailed information on specific aspects of the PARCC administration at http://parcc.pearson.com/manuals-training.